 41. Do not eat fried foods

-42. No artificial sweeteners (FYI: our favorite sweetener is whole dates that Ivy uses with a lot of Vitamix recipes, but if you don’t have a Vitamix you can use date sugar or coconut palm sugar, both of which are not refined and still have nutrients in tact)
+42. No artificial sweeteners (FYI: our favorite sweetener is whole dates that we use a lot with our blender recipes, but if you don’t have a high speed blender, you can use date sugar or coconut palm sugar, both of which are not refined and still have nutrients in tact)

 43. Forget the Nutrition Facts label and instead read the ingredients list of everything you buy: the ingredients don’t lie